Getting Started with HTL getting-started-with-htl

 <p class="${properties.class}">some text</p>

-If the value of the class property happens to be empty, the HTML Template Language will automatically remove the entire class attribute from the output.
+If the value of the class property happens to be empty, the HTML Template Language automatically removes the entire class attribute from the output.

-Again, this is possible, because HTL understands the HTML syntax and can therefore conditionally show attributes with dynamic values only if their value isn’t empty.
-This is very convenient as it avoids adding a condition block around attributes, which would have made the markup invalid and unreadable.
+Again, this process is possible because HTL understands the HTML syntax and can therefore conditionally show attributes with dynamic values only if their value is not empty.
+The reason is very convenient because it avoids adding a condition block around attributes, which would have made the markup invalid and unreadable.

 Additionally, the type of the variable placed in the expression matters: